Why Gamers Become Targets of Online Harassment And How To Deal With Cyberbullies

 The best thing to do in the case of cyberbullying is to inform a trusted adult or guardian.
 Moreover, players should block the bully to prevent further harassment, but this should be done after ample evidence is collected regarding the act itself.

 Still, criminals can slip through the cracks.
-There exist many instances of reported abuse in Roblox.
+There exist many instances of reported incidents of sexual abuse involving Roblox.
 Similarly, Discord has had more than a few instances of harassment, with several lawsuits also filed against the platform regarding this matter.

 This means that legal action is sometimes necessary to put an end to bullying.
 When victims report the situation to the police, they even have the option to press charges or sue the culprit.